-We walk passing various Sherpa settlements of Kjumjung village and reach Namche Bazar.
-Spend some time at Namche Bazar for lunch before we get down to Monjo village.
+Today we walk past the Sherpa settlements of Kjumjung village and reach Namche Bazar.
+We shall spend some time for lunch before we get down to Monjo village.
 We descend the valley via the Dudh Koshi river to reach Monjo.
-From Namche to Monjo is a steep downhill walk and takes about 3 hours.
-The stunning Monjo village is located on the corner of Dudhkosi River and near the borderline of Sagarmatha National Park of the Khumbu region.
+From Namche, it is a steep downhill walk and takes about 3 hours to reach Monjo.
+The stunning Monjo village is located on the banks of the Dudh Kosi River near the borderline of Sagarmatha National Park.
 Overnight in Monjo.

 Day 9: Monjo to Lukla(2860m/5hrs)

-Today is the final day of our trek, today we descend all the way from Monjo to Lukla following the lower altitude trail in the Khumbu region.
-We walk passing various Sherpa settlements enjoying the dense forest area covered by beautiful rhododendron and pine trees.
+Today is the final day of our trek.
+Today we shall descend to Lukla following the lower altitude trail of the Khumbu region.
+We walk past several Sherpa settlements enjoying the dense forest area covered by beautiful rhododendron and pine trees.
 We will also see many monasteries that resemble a unique Buddhist culture and tradition.
 Upon arrival at Lukla, we will have a relaxing time at the hotel and prepare to fly back to Kathmandu for the next day.
 Overnight in Lukla.